 - Action Mom: As the Evronians can testify.

-- Gender-Blender Name: Rangi is the name of the male Sky king in the Maori mythology.
+- Gender-Blender Name: Rangi is the name of the male Maori sky god in Pacific Mythology.

 - Guns Akimbo: Used two guns when she decided tolead her clan against the Evronians.